-The lack of clarity about the objectives and expected outcomes of Family Hubs means that there is no clear targeting around allocations to them, about the number and training of staff or the on-site services which are essential or appropriate3.
+The lack of clarity as to what Family Hubs are for means that there is no clear targeting around allocations, how Family Hubs should be staffed, and what on-site services are most appropriate.

 While Focus Ireland agrees with the Ombudsman for Children's conclusion that a full evaluation of Family Hubs is warranted, we stress that such an evaluation needs to be based on a clear articulation of the rationale for, and objectives of, Family Hubs.